How to Cancel a Debt Management Program & Remove An Account

 Alternatives to a Debt Management Program

-Debt settlement and particularly bankruptcy will cause some real damage to your credit score.
-This can make it difficult to qualify for home and auto loans.
+Debt settlement and bankruptcy will cause serious damage to your credit score.
+This can make it difficult to qualify for home and auto loans after you settle your debts.
+Make sure you researched the positives and negatives attached to these choices before diving in.